tjingsheng/tp/docs/UserGuide.md

 Results in a pop-up window for you to copy the URL into an external browser to view SEPlendid's user guide.

 Format: `help`

+Refer to the figure below to view the outcome of the execution of the command:

 ![Help](Images/Help.jpg)